subsquid/docs/docs/migrate/migrate-to-arrowsquid-on-substrate.md

 ```
 :::

-Old data selectors will be erased during the process.
+Old data request calls will be erased during the process.
 Make sure to request the appropriate related data with the boolean flags (`call` for event-requesting methods, `events` for call-requesting methods and `extrinsic`, `stack` for both).

-Interfaces of the data selectors are documented on their respective pages:
+Interfaces of data request methods are documented on their respective pages:
 - [`addEvent()`](/substrate-indexing/setup/data-requests/#events),
 - [`addCall()`](/substrate-indexing/setup/data-requests/#calls),
 - [`addEvmLog()`](/substrate-indexing/specialized/evm/#subscribe-to-evm-events),